swr06/SVO/README.md

-# SVO
+# VoxelTracing
-Sparse Voxel Octree Learning and experimentation.
+A Voxel Tracer